unknown source

 - feedback edge set upper bounds c-closure by a computable function

-- feedback vertex set is equal to distance to forest
+- feedback vertex set is equivalent to distance to forest

-- vertex cover is equal to distance to edgeless
+- vertex cover is equivalent to distance to edgeless

 - graph class complete has unbounded maximum clique – Parameter is unbounded for the graph class of cliques.